mobify/workshop--adaptivejs-site-1x/README.md

     ![View Generator](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/VXQhsUYEz8Jjnqj/Screen%20Shot%202015-01-15%20at%205.05.49%20PM.png)

-4. Add the view to the router file.
-Navigate to your project folder in Finder.
+4. To add the view to the router file, navigate to your project folder in Finder.
 Locate the `adaptation` folder.
 Open the file `router.js` with an editor app.
 5. In the `router.js` file, in the `define` dependencies array code block, add the new `views/category` path for the new view file.
 Remember to append a comma the previous `views/home` last entry.

     ![Add View to Router](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/6ShtDgoKJvxKuCq/Screen%20Shot%202015-02-05%20at%201.15.29%20PM.png)